 - Breach of duty of care: This is when the defendant fails to provide the duty of care owed to the plaintiff.

-- Causation: This pertains to the act of proving that the breach of the duty of care was related or is recognized as the cause for the passing of the deceased.
+- Causation: This pertains to the act of proving that the breach of the duty of care was related or is recognized as the cause of the passing of the deceased.

 While there is nothing that can truly make up for the experience of losing a loved one because of the carelessness of someone else, seeking financial compensation in court may help with healing.
 Thankfully, keeping this guide in mind will allow you to take the appropriate action and help you and your family seek justice on behalf of your loved one!